• Skip to primary navigation

 What are black chickpeas?

-Black chickpeas are a variety of chickpeas – they look a lot like regular beige chickpeas, but smaller and darker in color.
-They’re also known as kala chana or Bengal gram, so this recipe is also referred to as kala chana masala.
-They’re dark brown when dried and they lighten up a little when cooked.
+Black chickpeas are a variety of chickpeas that are smaller, firmer, and darker than the familiar beige ones.
+They’re also known as kala chana or Bengal gram, which is why this dish is often called kala chana masala.
+When dried, they’re a deep brown color, and they lighten slightly as they cook.

 What to serve with black chana masala

-Serve this with some warm, steaming basmati rice or cauliflower rice and a sprinkle of cilantro.
-Get some roti or naan – either from the Indian restaurant down the street, from the freezer section of your supermarket, or make your own!
+Serve this with some warm, steaming basmati rice and a sprinkle of cilantro.
+Get some roti or naan, either from the Indian restaurant down the street, from the freezer section of your supermarket, or make your own.

 If you’re having a multi-course meal, make one of these appetizers: